gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### Bitbucket

-Atlassian's web hosting service for Git and Mercurial Projects i.e. GitLab.com competitor.
+Atlassian's web hosting service for Git and Mercurial Projects.
+Read about [migrating](https://docs.gitlab.com/ce/workflow/importing/import_projects_from_bitbucket.html) from BitBucket to a GitLab instance.

 ### Branch